jerosa/spotify-hotkeys-firefox/README.md

 You can find the signed Firefox Extension at https://addons.mozilla.org/en-US/firefox/addon/spotify-hotkeys/

+## Option page

+The option page of the extension allows the user to customize the shortcuts and some settings.
+See the [wiki](https://github.com/TsunDoge/spotify-hotkeys-firefox/wiki/How-to-use-Spotify-Shortcuts) for more information.

+### Settings

+The following options can be enabled/disabled in the option page.

+- Open Spotify with shortcuts: When the user hit a shortcut open spotify if it is not opened yet.

-## Custom Shorcuts
+### Custom Shorcuts

-Visiting the option page of the addon (about:addons), it is possible to change the shortcuts.
+It is possible to change the default shortcuts to custom ones.
 See the [wiki](https://github.com/TsunDoge/spotify-hotkeys-firefox/wiki/How-to-use-Spotify-Shortcuts#configure-shortcuts) for more information.